 Here are some of the techniques that many businesses use to manage inventory:

-- Use the “FIFO” approach (first in, first out).
-Goods should be sold in the same chronological order as they were purchased or created.
+Use the “FIFO” approach (first in, first out): Goods should be sold in the same chronological order as purchased or created.
 This is especially important for perishable products like food, flowers and make-up.
 But it’s also a good idea for non-perishable goods since items sitting around for too long might become damaged or otherwise out of date and unsellable.
 The best way to apply FIFO in a stockroom or warehouse is to add new items from the back so the older products are at the front.

-- Use cloud-based inventory management software.
-Look for software with real-time sales analytics.
+Use cloud-based inventory management software: Look for software with real-time sales analytics.

-Products classified as A — big-ticket items — make up the smallest percentage of inventory and have the largest annual consumption value.
-Products grouped into the C category — the least expensive items — make up the largest percentage of inventory and have the lowest annual consumption value.
+Remember your ABCs.
+By grouping inventory items into A, B and C categories, many businesses find it helpful to have tighter inventory management controls over higher-value stock.
+Products classified as A — big-ticket items — comprise the smallest percentage of inventory and have the largest annual consumption value.
+Products grouped into the C category — the least expensive items — comprise the largest percentage of inventory and have the lowest annual consumption value.
 B products are in between.
 Annual consumption value is annual demand multiplied by an item’s cost.
+The chart below shows (based on recommendations from Lokad) how businesses can break this down:

 ABC Inventory Analysis Example